 Most of the current literature presents contradictory findings on the optimal age for acceptance of insects as food.
 Most studies suggest that taste is the number one reason for or against acceptance of insects as food.
 More recent studies, however, have found that the cultural ‘appropriateness’ of insect-based foods appeared to have a greater influence on willingness to consume again than gender, neophobia, or even taste (Tan, Fischer, van Trijp, and Stieger (2016)).

 Are insects edible?
+Can we eat insects?

 Social, cultural, market, linguistic, and other forces work together to categorize items as “eat me” or “don’t eat me.”
 Let’s play a game.
 I’ll list pairs of similar things and you have to figure out what is edible and what is not: plants & vegetables, livestock & pets, snails & escargot… We have insects, but we might need a better classification for EDIBLE insects.